 Olivarius grew up in New Jersey, the oldest of five daughters in a Catholic household headed by parents who never had enough money and would have preferred boys.
 The ambition to compete and win on male-dominated professional playing fields spurred her to join corporate America as a lawyer and financier on graduating from Yale Law School and the Yale School of Management.
 In those years, working at Goldman Sachs, Perot Systems and Shearman & Sterling, she became convinced of two things: that for women, money is part of the path to full equality, and that it is possible to earn good money while doing good.

 In 1996, Olivarius decided to start her own legal practice: that year, McAllister Olivarius opened its doors in the United States.
 Three years later, in 1999, the firm moved its headquarters to London.
-In 2006, Olivarius asked her husband and Yale Law School classmate, Jef McAllister - who was TIME magazine’s London bureau chief and White House correspondent during the Clinton years – to join her, and he has since become the firm’s managing partner.
+In 2006, Olivarius invited her husband and Yale Law School classmate, Jef McAllister - who was TIME magazine’s London bureau chief and White House correspondent during the Clinton years – to join her; he has since become the firm’s managing partner.

-Today, McAllister Olivarius is known reputation for both its corporate advisory work and its fearless representation of women and minorities in employment, education, divorce and online.
+Today, McAllister Olivarius has an international reputation for both its corporate advisory work and its fearless representation of women and minorities in employment, education, and divorce, online and in the courtroom.
 In the last decade, Olivarius has won multi-million dollar awards for her clients in challenging cases on both sides of the Atlantic.

 While the feminist thrust of McAllister Olivarius’ legal practice generates newspaper headlines, less attention is paid to the firm’s more traditional area of expertise: corporate advisory work.
 Thanks to Olivarius’ deep knowledge of the financial industry, her practice is adept at solving the intellectually complicated, highly individual problems that often confront companies doing business overseas, including understanding complex international asset transfers and penetrating money laundering schemes.